AntonVanAssche/date-time-inserter.nvim/README.md

 This plugin does basically the same as the code block below, but this requires the `date` command to be installed on the system.
-Therefore it's not always possible to use it on every system, this is exactly what Date Time Inserter tries to solve by using the lua built-in `os.date()` function.
+Therefore it's not always possible to use it on every system, this is exactly what DateTimeInserter tries to solve by using the lua built-in `os.date()` function.
 The plugin allows you to insert the date and time into your Neovim buffer on every system regardless of the operating system.